iDiegoNL/UpCheck/readme.md

 # About UpCheck

-UpCheck provides easy to use and reliable monitoring for all your services.
+UpCheck.co provides easy to use and reliable monitoring for all your services.

 ## About this project *(please read)*